 He was born Miroslav Drabowski in Ozanna, Poland, on July 21, 1935.
 His mother, Frances Galus, was an American citizen who met her future husband while visiting relatives in Ozanna.
 “We lived on a farm,” Moe recalled in a 1966 interview.
 “I remember a stream I fished in.
 I remember a barn, and some of the animals.”1

-In 1938, when Hitler began to invade and annex Eastern Europe, the Drabowski family left Poland.
+In 1938, when Hitler began to annex and mobilize in Eastern Europe, the Drabowski family left Poland.
 Moe arrived in the United States with his mother in 1938.
 She was 8½ months pregnant with his sister, Marian, at the time.
 Their father, Michael, joined the family later, before Germany invaded Poland, and the family settled in Connecticut.

 “Language was a barrier when I started school,” recalled Moe, “because we didn’t speak English at home.”2 Miroslav picked up English from the radio and from school over time, to the point where he all but forgot Polish.
 With his new home and tongue came a new anglicized name, Myron Walter.
 From boyhood on, however, nobody ever called him anything but Moe.
 Eventually, in high school or college, his last name was misspelled “Drabowsky,” and Moe went with that spelling for the rest of his life.